platform9/express/docs/SRIOV.md

 SR-IOV is supported by multiple network interface cards (NICs) provided by many networking vendors, including Intel, Cisco, Mellanox, Broadcom, QLogic, and others.

-The following NICs have been tested with the Platform9 PMO 3.11 release:
+The following NICs have been tested with the Platform9 PMO 3.11.3 release:

 * Mellanox ConnectX-4 Lx EN
 * Mellanox ConnectX-5 EN
 * Intel X520
 * Intel X540-T2
 * Broadcom NetXtreme II (BCM57810 / HP 533FLR-T)

+The following drivers are considered supported:

+* ixgbe
+* bnx2x

+> Mellanox cards require additional configuration that is outside the scope of this guide and Platform9 Express.

 ## Limitations